 The latest data from International SOS reveals that global business trip volumes have increased fourfold since May 20211.
 However, the pandemic has added a new layer of complexity to travel.
 Constantly evolving travel regulations and increased security and health risks mean that trips are now nine-times more like to result in an evacuation1.
-These findings were released by International SOS, the world's leading health and security services company with 12,000 clients worldwide.
+These findings were released by International SOS, the world's leading health and security services company with over 9,000 clients worldwide.

 The number of international business trips taken is growing globally by 10% each month since May 20211, whilst growth for domestic trips is slightly higher at 13% per month1.
 This growth is also witnessed by various travel experts from Swiss organisations2 such as Switzerland Global Enterprise, Swiss International Air Lines, the Association of Swiss Travel Management, and the International Air Transport Association (IATA).
 According to IATA3, the number of passengers in 2022 is expected to be at 75% of pre-pandemic volumes.
 Demand specifically for domestic trips in 2022 will grow to 93% of pre-pandemic volumes.
 Simultaneously, travellers’ security & health risk exposure has increased.

 Traveller’s security & health risk exposure has increased

 Today, travellers are nine-times more likely to require a Medical Evacuation than in 20191.
 This is due to the direct impacts of COVID-19 infection itself, coupled with a surge in needs to access healthcare, and compounded by requirements for testing, isolation and quarantine.
 Access to quality healthcare has become a challenge worldwide which triggers a growing need for healthcare services in-country, and if not possible; medical evacuations.

 The processing time for handling medical evacuations for both COVID-19 and non-COVID-19 cases has drastically increased due to the added complexity in arranging essential logistical support and securing all the permissions required to evacuate internationally1.